 Your camera's ability to mitigate noise is a balancing act between the sensor size and technology, the camera's processor and software, and user input (file type, settings, etc.).
 It's important to learn this balancing act well in order to create images with less noise.
 You'll have a better time in post-production when optimizing your images because you've provided the best possible starting point.

 Noise reduction is simply cleaning up the signals your device (your camera) has received.
-By reducing the noise, you're left with more signal.
-You get a cleaner picture.
+By reducing the noise, you're left with more signal: you get a cleaner picture.
 Applying a noise reduction algorithm removes the different types of interference that clutters up your photo.
 It interpolates (fills-in) the gaps and errors made by the noise.

-Also, because digital signals are binary -- a series of 1's and 0's -- you can't have signal and noise occupying the same exact space.
+Also, because digital signals are binary — a series of 1's and 0's — you can't have signal and noise occupying the same exact space.
 Interpolation tries to smooth that out and make an educated guess as what should occupy that spot.
 If you apply too much noise reduction, you'll lose the detail and color fidelity you were aiming to preserve.
 The smoothing effect of interpolation turns into broad-brushed smudging.

 Just like your camera, applying noise reduction in post-production is a balancing act between the camera's inherent capabilities, software capabilities, and user input.
 Understanding this and giving yourself the best possible starting point at each step will give you the ultimate flexibility in reducing noise in your photos.

-Sharpening & Noise Reduction
+Caution: Sharpening and Noise Reduction